GemeenteNijmegen/component-library/components/responsive-table/README.md

 ### Using

-To start using this component and facilitate a correct layout on mobile devices, some JavaScript is needed to initialize it.
+To start using this component and facilitate a correct layout on mobile devices, some JavaScript is needed to initialize it.<br>
-Underneath a jQuery snippet which provides this functionality.
+Underneath a jQuery example on how to achieve this and should be placed in the `Additional component(s) script` section as documented in [How to use](/docs/how-to-use).

 ```javascript
 <script>